OpenAI’s Jeff Clune on deep learning’s Achilles’ heel and a faster path to AGI

 An OpenAI spokesperson told VentureBeat that Clune’s vision of AI-generating algorithms is in line with OpenAI’s research interests and with previous work, like OpenAI’s model for a robotic hand to solve a Rubik’s Cube, but did not share an opinion on Clune’s theory about a faster path to AGI.

-The spokesperson also declined to answer questions about a roadmap to AGI or comment on the MIT Tech Review article, but said that Clune, as head of the multi-agent team, will focus on AI-generating algorithms, multiple interacting agents, open-ended algorithms, automatically-generating training environments, and other versions of deep reinforcement learning.
+The spokesperson also declined to answer questions about a roadmap to AGI or comment on the MIT Tech Review article, but said that Clune, as head of the multi-agent team, will focus on AI-generating algorithms, multiple interacting agents, open-ended algorithms, automatically generating training environments, and other versions of deep reinforcement learning.

 “They hired me to pursue this vision and they’re interested — a lot of their work is very aligned with this vision, and they like the idea and hired me to keep working on it in part because it’s aligned with work they’ve published,” Clune said.